jac307/documentation-Estuary/Tutorials/Estuary-WorkingWithJsoLangs.md

 _________________________________________________________________________________________
 _________________________________________________________________________________________

+## Example 3
-### Example 3: Text Replacement with Hydra / Ejemplo 3: Reemplazo de Text con Hydra
+### Text Replacement with Hydra / Ejemplo 3: Reemplazo de Text con Hydra

 [This](../JSoLang/peterPeter.peg) is the JSoLang I wrote with the name `peterPeter`, where you can run the following sintax:
   `I donT like "green" eggs 0.9 and ham 1.0`.